 There’s not much more relaxing in life than sitting and gazing at a body of water, but we don’t all have the luxury of a natural water view from our homes.
-But that’s where man-made water features like backyard ponds come in, offering up an easy way to create a truly relaxing outdoor living space by incorporating a pond.
+But that’s where man-made water features like backyard ponds come in.
+Incorporating a pond is such an easy way to create a truly relaxing outdoor living space.

-Picturesque garden ponds create plenty of interest in your backyard, generating mesmerising reflections, brightening shady parts of the space and creating the illusion of depth.
-Typically incorporating rocks/pebbles, plants, and fish such as koi, backyard ponds can be designed to be diverse ecosystem ponds which mimic the eco processes of natural water bodies, causing oxygenation and filtration using beneficial bacteria.
-The use of suitable foliage also minimises excesses leaves and reduces maintenance.
+Picturesque garden ponds create plenty of interest in your backyard.
+They generate mesmerising reflections, brighten up shady parts of the space and create the illusion of depth.
+And you’ll typically find them incorporating rocks/pebbles, plants, and fish such as koi.
+In fact, backyard ponds can be designed to be diverse ecosystem ponds which mimic the eco processes of natural water bodies.
+This means they can enable oxygenation and filtration using beneficial bacteria.
+The use of suitable foliage also minimises excess leaves and reduces maintenance.

-Backyard ponds aren’t necessarily always dug into your yard—one stylish option for a terrace pond is to cut a hole in timber decking to create a space for a pond.
-Below, a large wooden deck, stained light grey to complement the wall, becomes an idyllic oasis with the incorporation of the water feature which acts as a mirror for the abundant water lilies.
+Backyard ponds aren’t necessarily always dug into your yard.
+One stylish alternative for a terrace pond is to simply cut a hole in timber decking to create a space for a pond.
+Turn a large wooden deck into an idyllic oasis with the incorporation of the water feature, which can act as a mirror for abundant water lilies.

 8. Neatly landscaped

-Again a lovely sculptural landscape around a backyard pond, offering multiple vantage points from which to view the aquascape.
-Stacked boulders in an array of sizes give a natural edging look, while a year-round “softscape fence” was created by a dense planting of evergreens and shade-loving plants.
+For edging, stacked boulders in an array of sizes give a natural look.
+Or create a year-round “softscape fence” with a dense planting of evergreens and shade-loving plants.

-How about this wonderful contemporary entertaining space featuring a decking platform built to jut out over the shimmering pond?
-This pond cleverly hides any visible pumps, pipes or filtration systems; or, perhaps it has simply been designed as a true ecosystem pond, with natural water filtering plants and fish which eat pests and prevent algae formation.
+For a wonderful contemporary entertaining space, why not build a decking platform to jut out over your shimmering pond?
+Ensure your pond cleverly hides any visible pumps, pipes or filtration systems.
+Or, design it to be a true ecosystem pond, with natural water filtering plants and fish which eat pests and prevent algae formation.

-This series of interconnected decks create multiple viewing areas of the dramatic aquascape.
-I like how the hard lines of the timber decking are softened with the addition of rounded rocks and the juxtaposition of the soft sprays of cottage garden flowers.
+You could also create a series of interconnected decks, making multiple viewing areas for a dramatic aquascape.
+Soften hard lines of timber decking with the addition of rounded rocks.
+And juxtapose the hardness of rocks with soft sprays of cottage garden flowers.

-This gorgeous contemporary courtyard incorporates a neat little edging pond bordered by grasses and full of colourful fish.
-The installation of landscape lighting also really helps to create intrigue and drama, which enhances the pondscape’s vibrant colours.
+A gorgeous contemporary courtyard can easily incorporate a neat little edging pond bordered by grasses and full of colourful fish.
+The installation of landscape lighting also really helps to create intrigue and drama.
+It will also enhance a pondscape’s often vibrant colours.

 17. See-through backyard ponds

 Backyard ponds can be built right into your existing backyard structures, which is great if you are pressed for space.
-Here, a portion of patio has been replaced with a small pond with a see-through window (either tempered glass or plexiglass) to increase the enjoyment of observing the aquatic life.
+Replace a portion of patio with a small pond with a see-through window (either tempered glass or plexiglass).
+This will increase your enjoyment of observing the aquatic life.

 18. Narrow perimeter pond